 Can someone help me on how to travel in luxury from Brasov to Budapest by rail?

-Romanian railways only offers 2nd class, fuck them.
+Romanian railways only offers 2nd class, frick them.

 The Hungarian rail company shows pics of sleeper cabins that look like industrial laboratory horror movies from the 1980s.